 Enforcing Parenting Arrangements

-Sometimes one or both parents do not follow the terms of an agreement or a court order.
-One parent might interfere with the other parent’s time with the child by doing things like not having the child ready for pick-ups or scheduling activities for the child during the other parent’s time.
-Sometimes one parent does not spend time with the child when they are supposed to, by doing things like missing visits or being late for visits.
-In more extreme cases one parent may prevent the other parent from seeing the child at all or may even abduct the child.
+Sometimes, one or both parents do not follow the terms of an agreement or a court order.
+One parent might interfere with the other parent’s time with the child.
+For example, they may not have the child ready for pick-ups or schedule activities for the child during the other parent’s time.
+Sometimes, one parent does not spend time with the child when they are supposed to, such as by missing visits or being late for visits.
+In more extreme cases, one parent may prevent the other parent from seeing the child at all or may even abduct the child.

 There are a number of possible options when this is happening.
 Parents can start by talking the situation over and finding out why the problems are occurring.
 Parents can get help from a counsellor or a mediator.

 Both parenting orders and written agreements can be enforced.
-If a parent wants to enforce a written parenting arrangement they need to first file the agreement with the court with an Affidavit that confirms that it is still in effect and has not been changed by another agreement or by court order.
+If a parent wants to enforce a written parenting arrangement, they need to first file the agreement with the court.
+This must include an affidavit that confirms that it is still in effect and has not been changed by another agreement or by court order.

 Child Withheld

 A number of orders are available to prevent a child from being taken outside of the province or to secure their return if they have already been taken outside of Saskatchewan.
-These orders are available when:
+These orders are available in either of the following cases, when:

-• someone who is prohibited by an order or agreement from taking the child outside of Saskatchewan has done so or is planning to do so, or
+- someone who is prohibited by an order or agreement from taking the child outside of Saskatchewan has done so or is planning to do so

-These kinds of orders can make it more difficult for someone to take the child out of the province and also provide a financial incentive for a person not to leave with the child or to return the child.
+These kinds of orders can make it more difficult for someone to take the child out of the province.
+It also provides a financial incentive for a person not to leave with the child or to return the child.
 For example, a person who was ordered to post a bond would have to pay the other party the amount of the bond if they remove the child from Saskatchewan or do not return the child to Saskatchewan.

 Enforcing Parenting Time

-If someone is not providing parenting time as specified in an order or agreement the court may, if it is in the best interests of the child, make an order that…
+If someone is not providing parenting time as specified in an order or agreement, the court may, if it is in the best interests of the child:

 Parenting time cannot be denied because of issues with child support.
-Even when the child is reluctant or uncooperative, the person who has the child is expected to make every effort to ensure that the other party can exercise their parenting time.
+Even when the child is reluctant or uncooperative, the person who has the child is expected to encourage them so that the other party can exercise their parenting time.

 If, on the other hand, someone with parenting time is not returning the child as required or is not exercising their right to parenting time the court can:

-These measures are not available if the parent has a legitimate reason for not providing parenting time to the other party, not returning the child as required or not exercising their parenting time.
-They must however have provided the other parent with reasonable notice and an explanation.
+These measures are not available if the parent has a legitimate reason for not providing parenting time to the other party.
+They must, however, have provided the other parent with reasonable notice and an explanation.

 Payment of Expenses

-If one party has expenses because the other party did not comply with a parenting order or agreement, the court can require the other party to pay these expenses.
-They may be ordered to pay expenses such as…
+If one party has expenses because the other party did not comply with a parenting order or agreement, the court can require the other party to pay for them.
+They may be ordered to pay expenses such as:

 The expenses must be related to the other party not complying with a parenting order or agreement.
-For example, if one party needed to take time off work to travel to another city to pick up a child that was being kept there by the other party contrary to an order or agreement, they could ask the court for travel expenses and lost wages.
+For example, one party may be keeping a child in a different city contrary to an order or agreement.
+If the other party needs to take time off work to get the child, they could ask the court for things like travel expenses and lost wages.

 Contempt of Court